uwe-app/website/site/docs/collections/queries.md

 limit = 2
 ```

-The query must specify the collection `name` and the identifier for the `index`; the `include-docs` flag will include the underlying documents in the query result.
+For a complete list of properties see the [[docs/reference/settings/collections|collections settings]].

+The query must specify the collection `name` and the identifier for the `index`.
 Using the `desc` flag with a `limit` we can get only the most recent posts in our collection of blog articles.

 To see the shape of the query `result` in a page template use a [[docs/getting-started/debugging]] technique like logging the variable: